Allawi465/project-exam-1-Allawi465/README.md

 The blog site is about my travel experiences around the world.

-The blog site gives tips and recommendations on different destinations around europe and asia.
+The ide was to gives tips and recommendations on different destinations I have visit around europe and asia.

-The blog site retrieving content from the REST API, Wordpress.
+The site is retrieving content from the REST API, Wordpress.

 This is a Project Exam 1 final delivery.